noorulhassanessex/arogya-diet/MVP/TeamEffortLog.md

 Main Contributions:

+Team Organization and Communication Setup:

+Assigned responsibilities within the group and made sure that open lines of communication were created.
+To facilitate team coordination, a WhatsApp group was established.

+Time Spent: 3 hours
 Tuleap Setup:

 For the diet management tool project, I created and arranged tasks in Tuleap. made ensuring that team access and work classification were done correctly.